Application Process & Grantee Reporting

 We will contact you by phone to discuss your proposal.
 Circumstances warranting, we may arrange a site visit.
 We may also consult with other parties concerning your project.
 All materials become the property of the Foundation and cannot be returned.

-Grantmaking decisions are the responsibility of KeyBank's Discretionary Charitable Trust Committee, which meets four times a year to consider applications.
+Grantmaking decisions are the responsibility of KeyBank's Discretionary Charitable Trust Committee, which meets three times a year to consider applications.
 Deadlines for receipt of full proposals are as follows:

-Proposals received after these dates will be held until the next grant cycle for that geographic region.
-We will announce grant awards shortly after each quarterly meeting.
+Proposals received after these dates will be held until the next grant cycle.
+We will announce grant awards shortly after each meeting.

 Successful grant recipients will receive a letter with the terms and conditions of our grant, which they should countersign and return to the Foundation.
 Shortly after the conclusion of the grant period (or earlier, if all monies have been expended), grantees are expected to provide the Foundation with a brief (1-2 pp.) written narrative report on the activities supported by the grant, their impact on the welfare of animals in the community, and the prospects for carrying on this work using other resources.
 Metrics on project performance should be included where appropriate, and photographs are appreciated.
 A separate one-page accounting of the use(s) of our grant funds must also be provided.